dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

 In order to enable this capability without impacting throughput, it is likely that the configurability would be added as an alternate path in the register allocator, leaving the default path as-is.

+### Support for Multi-register Instructions

+There are a couple of distinct opportunities here:

+-   On Arm64, there are intrinsics that require the register allocator to allocate continuous registers.
+This could be considered a generalization of the support for doubles on Arm32, though some refactoring is probably required to ensure that it doesn't hurt throughput for single-register allocation.
+This is Issue [\#39457](https://github.com/dotnet/runtime/issues/39457).

+-   Other intrinsics, as well as long multiply on X86 and Arm32, require allocating multiple register targets, but do not require that they are contiguous.
+Now that we have support for multi-reg structs, this should be relatively straightforward.

 ### Pre-allocating high frequency lclVars

 This is captured as Issue [\#8019](https://github.com/dotnet/runtime/issues/8019) Consider pre-allocating high-frequency lclVars.
+A fix for this might also address [\#13466](https://github.com/dotnet/runtime/issues/13466).

 The idea here is to ensure that high frequency lclVars aren't forced to use less-than-optimal registers (or worse, spilled), by allocating them ahead of the linear scan.